 If you or a loved one are charged with a making a terroristic threat, you cannot take the charge lightly.
 While this charge is commonly used by law enforcement, you can face serious consequences.
-At the SMA Law Group, our knowledgeable and experienced team is ready to get to work on your behalf today.
+At the SMT Legal, our knowledgeable and experienced team is ready to get to work on your behalf today.

 While the phrase “terroristic threat” seems ominous, the charges in Pennsylvania exist to law enforcement the authority to punish those who have the intention to carry out a major crime or threaten to do so.
 In PA, these charges can be applied if a person:

 - Commits a violent act intended to terrorize another person.

 - Causes the evacuation of a public transportation facility, place of assembly, or a building.

 This law can be considered a “speech-based” crime, making it subjective and difficult to determine if a crime has actually been committed.
 In many cases, simply telling a neighbor you intend to hit them can result in a terroristic threat charge.

 How can you beat these charges?